anp-scp/commit_crawler/readme.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

 Running the above command will give analysis without excluding blots.
-Check the tok contributors to get
+Check the topk contributors to get
 likely bots and use it in the --bots option.

 For example: